 Event organizers may wonder how to approach presenters about making their presentations accessible.
 Kelly George’s letter to presenters at the symposium “Disability and Change: Fault Lines, Intersections, & Action” at Temple University provides one model.
 This is not meant to serve as “the best” or “the only” way to give presenters such guidelines.
 Rather, this is one example of how such a letter might be framed.

-Designating a quiet room [PDF]
+Designating a quiet room [pdf]

 Explains what a quiet room is, and why every conference needs one.
 (By Susan Naomi Bernstein)

-Interaction badges [Video]
+Interaction badges [captioned video]

 Interaction badges provide a color-coded signal that helps demystify social interaction in conference space.